Which Travel Insurance Should I Buy for Greece (Schengen Visa)?

 If you need to cancel your Schengen travel insurance, you should contact your insurance provider directly to inquire about the cancellation process and refund policy.

-No, you cannot apply for an Greece Schengen visa if your passport expires in just two months.
+No, you cannot apply for a Greece Schengen visa if your passport expires in just two months.
 The Greece consulate—like all Schengen member states—requires that your passport be valid for at least three months beyond your planned departure from the Schengen Area.
 Additionally, your passport must have been issued within the last ten years and contain at least two blank pages.

 If your passport does not meet these conditions, your Greece visa application will be rejected.
 It is strongly advised to renew your passport before applying for the Greece Schengen visa to ensure that your application is processed without issues.